ChatUniTest: A Framework for LLM-Based Test Generation: Approach

+ChatUniTest initially requires preparation to optimize and accelerate generation.
+This includes parsing the target projects, analyzing dependencies, and obfuscating the code for privacy.

-In order to streamline and parallelize the entire process, preprocessing the projects under test is necessary. \this begins by traversing the project folder and locating all the java files, after which it parses each class file into an Abstract Syntax Tree (AST).
-While navigating the AST, \this collects the information at two levels: class and method.
-Class level information includes the package, imports, class signature, fields, and method signatures.
-Method level information includes method body, field access, getter/setter invocation, dependent class name, and method invocation (e.g., max(byte, byte, byte)), which is used to identify a unique method when there are several methods with the same name.
+\paragraph{Parsing} The primary objective of the parsing step is to extract raw information from the code.
+In this stage, ChatUniTest scans the project folder to identify all Java files.
+Each Java file is then converted into an Abstract Syntax Tree (AST).
+As ChatUniTest explores the AST, it collects information at both the class and method levels.
+For classes, it notes the package, imports, extends, implements, fields, and method signatures.
+For methods, it records the method signature, body, field access, getter/setter invocation, dependent class names, and method invocations.

+\paragraph{Analysis} The analysis step is primarily focused on leveraging static analysis techniques to extract deeper insights to promote unit test generation.
+For example, we intend to conduct program slicing to extract API call sample code and perform dependency analysis to build Object Construction Graphs (OCGs~\cite{OCG}), which can provide guidance for LLM to generate driver code.